 Hair restoration continues to progress at an impressive rate.
 New treatments such as stem cell treatments and topical finasteride are showing tremendous promise.
-The latest hair transplantation option, meanwhile, continue to gain in quality and become wider spread.
-Patients can better access convincing results more than ever before.
+Meanwhile, the latest hair transplantation option continues to gain quality and spread wider.
+Patients can better access convincing results than ever before.
 There are also risks, though.
 Perhaps most unfortunate is that these risks are gaining in prevalence.

 Patient references have long been essential in hair transplantation.
-A competitive industry, many surgeons often put marketing before honesty.
-So too can crooked advocates.
+In a competitive industry, many surgeons often put marketing before honesty.
+So too, can crooked advocates.
 Far from just leading to disappointment and a lighter wallet, going to the wrong clinic can lead to permanent disfigurement.
 Deferring towards established spokespeople is best for this reason.

 The two most respected figures are Spencer Kobren of The Bald Truth radio show and Joe Tillman of HairTransplantMentor.com.
-Complacent, fee-obsessed yes men these two are not; exactly why patients and surgeons trust them.
+Complacent, fee-obsessed, yes, men, these two are not; exactly why patients and surgeons trust them.
 Both are outspoken advocates known for their critical perspectives regarding the hair transplant industry.
-Each has their own stories regarding hair transplant surgery too, a direct reason for why they became involved.
+Each has their own stories regarding hair transplant surgery, too, a direct reason for why they became involved.
 Unfortunately, bad transplants are becoming wider spread.
 The rapid expansion of Follicular Unit Extraction (FUE), the latest technique, and increasing demand for it worldwide have had some negative effects.
 First, surgeons unfamiliar with the method are offering it to remain competitive.
 Second, the method’s increasing affordability leads many patients to assume the best bargain is the best option.
-This rarely the case, though, and a primary cause of bad, if not irreparable, hair transplants.
+This is rarely the case and a primary cause of bad, if not irreparable, hair transplants.

 Finding a good hair transplant has always necessitated research.
-Critically, though, patients also need to be selective in how they review potential clinics or surgeons.
-A bit of background knowledge about the procedure and its current trends might seem like overkill.
+Critically, patients must also be selective in reviewing potential clinics or surgeons.
+Some background knowledge about the procedure and its current trends might seem overkill.
 Said information, though, helps patients sift through less reputable clinics that often get their facts wrong.

-By the early 2000s Follicular Unit Extraction (FUE) provenly caused less scarring and boosted longevity.
-Of even greater note, FUE transplant’s overall quality was superior to FUT.
+By the early 2000s, Follicular Unit Extraction (FUE) provenly cause less scarring and boost longevity.
+Of greater note, FUE transplant’s overall quality was superior to FUT.
 However, FUE also demanded greater time and training.
 Instead of simply extracting a strip of donor scalp and dividing it, ala FUT, FUE involved directly extracting each and every follicular graft from the donor area.
 Not only did procedures require vastly greater time, but hair restoration surgeons also had to train in the developing technique.

-As time passed innovators such as Dr. Cole developed specialty FUE punches and techniques.
-The quality of FUE further increased and the practice of the method slowly proliferated.
-It wasn’t until the mid-2010s, though, that FUE became more prevalent than FUT.
+As time passed, innovators like Dr. Cole developed specialty FUE punches and techniques.
+The quality of FUE further increased, and the practice of the method slowly proliferated.
+It wasn’t until the mid-2010s that FUE became more prevalent than FUT.

 The quality of the surgeon and clinic matters a great deal, obviously.
 As mentioned, the availability of FUE has increased a huge amount.
 Proficiency at FUE, however, requires time, dedication, and training.
 The latter particularly requires involvement with established FUE surgeons.

-Those offering FUE will typically mention their credentials, such as where they attained their degrees, as well surgeons who trained them in FUE.
+Those offering FUE will typically mention their credentials, such as where they attained their degrees and the surgeons who trained them in FUE.
 Activity within hair transplant industry associations is also a good sign.
-Patients should be aware, though, that subpar surgeons often use said memberships to falsely affirm their skill.
+Patients should be aware that subpar surgeons often falsely use said memberships to affirm their skills.
 Prospects should always check the surgeon’s experience and previous work.
 As with any research online, validating a surgeon’s presupposed work can be tricky.
-Suggestions on how to do so is under the header “Research Clinics and Hair Transplant Surgeons” further down this page.
+Suggestions on how to do so are under the header “Research Clinics and Hair Transplant Surgeons” further down this page.

-Just as a surgeon’s skill set is essential, so too is the clinic.
+Just as a surgeon’s skill set is essential, so is the clinic.
 Legitimate surgeons should always conduct the majority of each procedure.
 Their support staff and their skills, though, are also essential.
-Just as with surgeons, they also require specialized training to adequately assist in hair transplantation procedures.
+Just as with surgeons, they also require specialized training to assist in hair transplantation procedures adequately.

 Intake and outreach are also important.
-Worthwhile clinics will always offer a consultation, typically free, from which they gauge prospects’ eligibility for a transplant.
+Worthwhile clinics will always offer a free consultation to gauge prospects’ eligibility for a transplant.
 An accurate consultation is absolutely vital.
-Experienced surgeons can typically eyeball the potential graft amount but, to be sure, most will also use advanced software to calculate viability.
-Good results also depend on a solid recovery; this means clear, written instructions on how to manage for the first couple of weeks after the transplant.
+Experienced surgeons can typically eyeball the potential graft amount, but, to be sure, most will also use advanced software to calculate viability.
+Good results also depend on a solid recovery; this means clear, written instructions on managing for the first couple weeks after the transplant.